SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### Key Components

-- **WebDevAction**: The main class that handles user actions, initiating sessions, and opening the browser interface for interaction.
+- **WebDevelopmentAssistantAction**: The main class that handles user actions, initiating sessions, and opening the browser interface for interaction.
 - **WebDevApp**: Represents a web development session, managing settings, user messages, and interactions with the AI.
 - **WebDevAgent**: Acts as the intermediary between the user and the AI, handling specific tasks like code generation,